Embedding bordered Riemann surfaces in strongly pseudoconvex domains: The main result

 \section{The main result}

-A {\em bordered Riemann surface} is an open relatively compact domain bounded by finitely many Jordan curves in another Riemann surface.
+A bordered Riemann surface is an open relatively compact domain, $M$, in another Riemann surface whose nonempty boundary $bM$ is the union of finitely many Jordan curves.
 According to Stout \cite[Theorem 8.1]{Stout1965TAMS}, such a surface is conformally equivalent to a domain of the form $R\setminus \bigcup_{i=1}^l \Delta_i$ where $R$ is a compact Riemann surface and $\Delta_1,\ldots,\Delta_l$ are pairwise disjoint closed discs with real analytic boundaries in $R$.

 A perennial problem in complex geometry is to understand the space of proper complex curves in a given complex manifold.
 We contribute to this topic with the following result.